strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 ---

+-- 23 Nov 2025 --

+- Needed cleanup function in use effect in owner header to prevent runaway and memory leakage causing excessive refresh token creation and storage.
+Still have refinements to make but really close to wrapping up this task!

+---

 -- 22 Nov 2025 --

 - Progress made on backend for implemnentation of token refresh still running into a few issues regarding how often refresh tokens are being generated.
 MOst likely as result of backend code but also need to investigate if useRef in owner header is causing a loop that repeatedly calls the back end.